 \subsection{Global workflow}

-We developped a pre-operative planning software that can be connected to a PACS (Picture Archiving and Communication System) for direct access to the patients’ data.
-The different steps of the planning can be performed automatically within the software: segmentation of the hip, knee and ankle joints, determination of key anatomical landmarks and design of patient specific implants.
-The whole workflow is easily traceable as the result of each step is saved directly within the PACS under the patient ID and complies with DICOM format.
-An overview of the global workflow is proposed in Figure \ref{fig:global-workflow}.
+We developed a pre-operative planning software that can be connected to a PACS (Picture Archiving and Communication System) for direct access to the patients’ data.
+The different steps of the planning can be performed automatically within the software: segmentation of the hip, knee and ankle joints, determination of key anatomical landmarks and design of patient-specific implants.
+The whole workflow is easily traceable, as the result of each step is saved directly within the PACS under the patient ID and complies with DICOM format.
+An overview of the global workflow is proposed in Fig \ref{fig:global-workflow}.